 What must go?
 Minus 50 as the target number

 Inevitably, when something new arises something old has to be put aside.
-But the old people mainly see what they lose.
+But the old ones see above all what they lose.
 The boys, on the other hand, are not in this dilemma.
-They have nothing to lose, no status to defend and no outdated stuff in their luggage that needs to be unlocked.
-And they have nothing to mourn about the "all things better" time, they can only win in the future.
+They have nothing to lose, no status to defend and no outdated stuff in their luggage, which must first be learned.
+And they have nothing to mourn about the "all things better" time.
+They can only gain from what the future holds.

 In order for the traditional companies to reach the future, a rapid transformation into an agile state is a must.
 This means that everything that makes an organization slow must go away.
 And everything she does quickly has to come.
 First, the speed gap must be closed.
 50 percent less bureaucracy, administration, hierarchy, reporting, key figure systems and so on are a reasonable target.